Thursday, July 11th

 6–9:30pm in Freeway Park

-Back for their 5th year, Portage Bay Big Band is one of the most consistent and popular Big Band Swing bands in the Northwest, back for their fourth year.
-They deliver a sound fully encompassing the hot vitality of the Swing years and really know how to show the Swing crowd a great time. portagebaybigband.com
+Portage Bay Big Band is one of the most consistent and popular Big Band Swing bands in the Northwest.
+They deliver a sound fully encompassing the hot vitality of the Swing years and show the crowd, young and old, a really great time. portagebaybigband.com

 Guy Caridi has been dancing since 1988, performing and choreographing since 1991, and teaching since 1993.
 He is a founding member of Seattle’s Savoy Swing Club and with his dance partner, Nancy Fry, the first couple from the Pacific Northwest to teach Lindy Hop and Balboa.
-He has taught and performed internationally and is well known for his respectful, sensitive and humorous teaching style.
-Guy has been artistic director of the Savoy Swing Club Performance Troupe for over fourteen years, creating eye-popping choreographies seen and enjoyed by thousands of dancers and not-yet dancers alike.
-In 1999, Guy and Nancy took home trophies in the Lindy Hop and Team divisions at the U.S. Open Swing Dance Championships in Southern California.
+He has taught and performed internationally and is well known for his respectful, sensitive, and humorous teaching style.
+Guy has been artistic director of the Savoy Swing Club Performance Troupe for over fourteen years.
+In 1999, Guy and Nancy took home trophies in the Lindy Hop and Team divisions at the U.S. Open Swing Dance Championships in southern California.
 In total, four of five routines choreographed by Guy were place-winners.

 Nancy Fry discovered her passion for dance in 1981 and has been dancing ever since.
 Over the years she has participated in a large variety of partner dances, and enjoys it all.
+She began teaching Lindy Hop and swing-related jazz movement classes in 1994 with Seattle’s Savoy Swing Club, for which she was a founding member.
+At the U.S. Open Swing Dance Championships in 1999, she and her dance partner, Guy Caridi, placed in both events in which they competed.
 Nancy’s joy on the dance floor is in connecting with her partner, and she believes that this connection is where the magic in partner dancing is to be found.
 Nancy began teaching swing and waltz with Northwest Dance in 2004, and is happy to be part of this great team.
-Her teaching focus concerns that special connection between partners, in helping her students develop the ability to communicate and move together — to lead and follow — while having fun.
+Her teaching focuses on that special connection between partners—helping her students develop the ability to communicate and move together, to lead and follow, while having fun.

 6‑9:30pm in Westlake Park